charlesetc/walnut/readme.md

 => :dog.({name: "Haru"})
 ```

 This data is persisted in the `./store` directory.
-Any time you mutate a field of a  it gets persisted to disk:
+Any time you mutate a field of a Walnut Object, the change gets persisted immediately to disk:

 ```ruby
 irb> dog.name = 'Haru the Dog'